zipvilization/Zipvilization/world/time/index.md

 They cannot make elapsed progression never have happened.

-This asymmetry matters.
+This creates an important asymmetry:

 > **The future remains open.**
 >
 > **The past becomes increasingly fixed.**

-That is one of the conditions required for meaningful history.
+That is one of the foundations of meaningful history.

 ---